JelleJocque/Masterproef/README.md

 ## Hardware

 ## Software
 ### Version 0.0
+Version 0.0 was a first test for the STM32F4 Discovery-board.

 ### Version 1.0
 Version 1.0 implements Rx mode or Tx mode communication but not both.